withastro/docs/src/pages/en/install/auto.md

 ## 1. Run the CLI

 Run the following command in your terminal to start our handy install wizard, `create-astro`.
 This will walk you through creating your very first Astro project.

 No need to create a new directory first!
-You will create a project folder using the wizard.
+The wizard will create a project folder for you.

 ```shell
 # npm